zmdominguez/zmdominguez.github.io/_posts/2019-02-20-bug-reports.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>
 Sometimes, [my feature requests](https://issuetracker.google.com/issues/37136823) actually get built too! :dancer:

-#### What makes a good bug report?
+#### Do you want to get _your_ issues fixed too?

-So how did I make the Tools team do what I want?
 The trick is to make the bug report as great as possible.
-Let's take [this issue for example](https://issuetracker.google.com/issues/38213600).
-I encountered an issue whilst running Remove Unused Resources from Android Studio and wanted to report it.
+Let's take [this bug for example](https://issuetracker.google.com/issues/38213600).
+I encountered an issue whilst running "Remove Unused Resources" from Android Studio and wanted to report it.

 To gather the relevant information about my machine, I opened Android Studio and then chose "About Android Studio".
-I then clicked on the copy icon in the dialogue box that appeared; that copies into my clipboard all the information asked for by the template!
+I then clicked on the copy icon in the dialogue box that appeared; that copies into my clipboard almost all the information asked for by the template!
 <p style="text-align: center"><a href="{{ site.baseurl }}/assets/bug_reports/copy_info.png"><img src="{{ site.baseurl }}/bug_reports/copy_info.png"></a><br />
 <small>Click that!</small></p>

-I then provided a short overview of the reproduction steps.
-A good idea would be to follow the given-when-then pattern.
-Set the scene first to give the developers context of what we are trying to achieve.
+I then provided a short overview of the reproduction steps; I try to follow the given-when-then pattern.
+Set the scene first to give the developers some context of what we are trying to achieve.
 In this case, I have provided a zip file of sample project that reproduces the error.

-Next, I reported was I was trying to do and what happened as a result.
-If there are multiple steps that need to happen first, I enumerate them all in a list.
-I have also provided a screenshot so that the team can quickly verify that they have reproduced my error exactly as I, as a consumer, see it.
+Next, I reported what I was trying to do and what happened as a result.
+If there are multiple steps that need to happen first, I enumerate them all in order.
+In this bug, I have also provided a screenshot so that the team can quickly verify that they have reproduced my error exactly as I see it.

 And finally, I tried to provide as much as detail as possible.
 Were there scenarios where this does not happen?
 > It looks like Studio detects layouts inflated through the generated binding file's `.inflate()` method as unused.
 Views inflated using DataBindingUtil are not removed. ([From here](https://issuetracker.google.com/issues/38213600#comment1))